Adventures in Art

 Our international collaborative children's art project!
 In March 2016, artists from Kohl Children's Museum visited Play Africa in Johannesburg, South Africa to create monoprints and digitally animated children's artwork.
 In April, South African artists Khehla Chepape Makgato and Ayesha Price traveled to the US and worked with Museum guests to create similar artwork with Museum guests.

 Art from both nations will be interwoven into an international collaborative children's artwork.
-Visit on Sat, May 14 in the morning for a special live video link with South Africa to meet children participating in the same project!
+On Sat, May 14 children from North Chicago who participated in the project connected via a special live video link with South Africa to meet children who also participated across the ocean!

 Art Across Oceans was made possible through a grant from the John D. and Catherine T. MacArthur Foundation.